hansenjl/week7challenge/README.md

 ## Step 5

 In your views folder, create the 4 view files you would need if you were implementing restful routing.
-Think about how we go from 7 routes to only 4 views.
-Which routes do we not show view for?
+Think about how we go from 7 routes to only 4 views. *Which routes do we not show views for?*

 ## Step 6